- NBA Extends Community Testing Program As Part of 2019-20 Season Restart in Orlando

 - Information on Donating Covid-19 Plasma

-During this hiatus period, the NBA will continue to closely monitor the situation in coordination with the Centers for Disease Control and Prevention (CDC), infectious disease and public health experts, government officials, and the NBA Board of Governors to ensure that we are doing our part to support the response to this rapidly evolving situation.
+Through NBA Together, we will continue to work closely with the Centers for Disease Control and Prevention (CDC), infectious disease and public health experts to ensure that we are doing our part to support the response to this continuously evolving situation.

 Below is some key information, answers to common questions, and recommendations to follow to better protect yourself and your family.